harriott/FM-gsUntr-unix/README.md

 I call it like this `$HOME/gsUntr-unix.sh` - accessible from any Git Bash.

 ### Requirements
 Windows 7 at least, with Git Bash.
+(Probably work in GNU/Linux too.)

 ### What's caught
 With this kind of output:

 ![output of git status -u in a simple case](gsUntr-unix-momentary.png)

-- find files labelled as "Untracked" (and also as "modified" - might as well) with `CRLF` inside, and change them to `LF`.
+find files labelled as "Untracked" (and also as "modified" - might as well) with `CRLF` inside, and change them to `LF`.